Five Treatments to Get Rid of Flat Warts

 Flat warts are small lesions in the skin.
 They’re slightly elevated and reddish-brown colored and are characterized by having a flat surface.
 They frequently appear on some parts of the face, but they also tend to be found on the hands and neck.

 Flat warts are another common manifestation of the human papillomavirus (HPV) that often affects the adolescent population.
-They don’t represent a serious problem, but they are contagious and come out about when your immune system is weakened.
+They don’t represent a serious problem, but they’re contagious and come out about when your immune system is weakened.

 Why flat warts appear

-As mentioned, warts are a manifestation of the human papillomavirus (HPV) infection, which there are more than 100 different subtypes of.
+As we mentioned above, warts are a manifestation of the human papillomavirus (HPV) infection, of which there are more than 100 different subtypes.
 Specifically, flat warts are caused by HPV types 3, 10, 28, and 49.

 Unlike the strains that cause genital HPV, these are benign and pose no risk beyond the appearance of the wart.
-However, precisely because of their appearance, there are those who prefer to treat them.
+However, it’s precisely their appearance that makes people want to remove them.

 How to recognize flat warts